Atom-Foundry/atom-foundry-research/README.md

 Controlled experiments designed to understand the mechanisms behind AI recommendation and selection.

-- Web Search Changes AI Recommendations
+- Web Search Rewrites 77% of AI Product Recommendations
 - The Fame Study, Corrected
-- AI Knows Your Website, It Still Won't Recommend You
+- AI Knows Your Website.
+It Still Won't Recommend You.
-- AI Confabulates Its Reasons
+- 29,633 Reasons.
+26,812 Unique.
+The Model Confabulates.
 - Search Changes the Vocabulary, Not Just the Brands
 - Candidacy vs Selection
 - Nothing About Your Brand Predicts Recommendation.
 The Model's Own Past Behavior Does.